Female Hormones Weight Loss – Diets and exercise not working? Don’t give up! “Calories in, Read more

-Autoimmune Specialist Melbourne – Gut, Thyroid And The Immune Connection
+Autoimmune Specialist Online Australia – Gut, Thyroid And The Immune Connection

 Autoimmune Thyroid Disease is a genetic predisposition, which runs in families but can skip one or more generations and affects more women than men.
 When Autoimmune Disease is diagnosed, a patient can be affected with more than one symptom. – Thyroid Foundation